osick/repo-ctx/docs/mcp_tools_reference.md

    Description: Internal FastAPI microservice
    Match: contains in name (score: 0.70)

-To get documentation, use gitlab-get-docs with one of the Library IDs above.
+To get documentation, use repo-ctx-docs with one of the Library IDs above.
 ```

 ---

-## 3. gitlab-index-repository
+## 3. repo-ctx-index

 **Purpose:** Index a single repository to make its documentation searchable.